chaddling/bikeshareTO_data/README.md

 # Bike Share Toronto Data

 This repository contains the cleaned/augmented datasets of Bike Share Toronto trip events from 2016 (partial) to 2017, as well as Python scripts used to perform the data engineering.
 Each start/end station pair is additionally assigned their latitude/longitude coordinates and the distance of a trip between the pair.
+A few datasets are located in [this folder](https://github.com/chaddling/bikeshareTO_data/tree/master/sample) and I will try to provide a link to download individual datasets later (TBD).

 Inspired by the [UCI Machine Learning Bike Sharing Dataset](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset), I also generate hourly usage datasets containing local weather information.
 (TBD)